3D Tool Design & Molding

-Expertly designed injection molding tools should take into account variables like resin viscosity, material shrinkage, gate location, or specialty release mechanisms.
-Some of the more prominent considerations include:
+Injection molding tools consider factors such as resin viscosity, material shrinkage, gate location, or specialty release mechanisms.
+Major considerations include:

-Gate – The type, size, and location of the gate in a mold will have an impact on resin distribution, cycle time, and shrinkage.
+Gate – The gate’s type, size, and location in a mold impact resin distribution, cycle time, and shrinkage.

-The number of cavities - Depending on the expected volume of the production run, mold tool design specialists will design molds with as many cavities as is safe and effective to help improve production time.
+The number of cavities - Depending on the expected production run, mold tool design specialists make molds with as many cavities as is safe and effective to improve production.

-Draft - Included in a design to allow for easy release of a completed part from the mold, the degree of the draft will vary by part, surface finish, and other factors.
+Draft - Included in a design for easy release of the part from the mold, the degree of the draft varies by part, surface finish, and other factors.

-Tool material - Injection molding tools are generally machined from hardened or pre-hardened steel, aluminum, or beryllium copper alloy, depending largely on economic factors and expected production volume - steel tools are more expensive but last longer; beryllium copper tools are less expensive but do not last as long.
+Tool material - Injection molding tools are generally machined from hardened or pre-hardened metals or alloys.
+The material chosen depends on cost and expected production volume.
+Steel tools are more costly but more durable; aluminum ones are less expensive but do not last as long.